Browse documentation

 • == / != (loose equality) -- suggests === / !==

-See Language for the full list of excluded features and their rationale.
+See Language for the recommended profile, compatibility paths, and their rationale.

 When an uncaught runtime error reaches the top level, GocciaScript displays the error with the same source-context format used by parser errors.
 The stack trace from the error's stack property is used to locate the offending line in source: